DroneResponse/hardware-tests/README.md

 ```
 If there are changes to the code in the repository, the following instructions can be followed to create a new docker image.

 The Dockerfile is copying a work directory named catkin_ws which is on the Jetson's home directory.
 In catkin/src/dr_hardware_tests, the code needs to be updated.
 The easiest way to do it is to delete the old **dr_hardware_tests** directory, copy the **hardware-tests** directory and rename it to **dr_hardware_tests**.
-Then the followng commands can be used to build the new image.
+Then the following commands can be used to build the new image.

 ```bash
 sudo docker build .

 ```
-After successculd build, the image will have an id similar to c5b2f3541681.
+After a successful build, the image will have an id similar to c5b2f3541681.
 For ease of use, we can tag it to something (e.g. test) using this command:

 ```bash
 sudo docker tag c5b2f3541681 test